vishalcalsoftinc/IP-CAL-CIBN/F1 Handover Guide of 5G Setup with OAI-RAN and Open5GS on GCP.md

         *   **Source IPv4 ranges:** `0.0.0.0/0` (allows SSH from any IP)
         *   **Protocols and ports:** Specified protocols and ports > `tcp:22`
         *   Click **Create**.
+        *   **Why:** This rule opens TCP port 22, the standard port for SSH.
+This is our "management door."
+It allows us to connect to our VMs from our local machine using an SSH client (like VS Code or a terminal) to install software, edit configuration files, and run the OAI components.
+We set the source to 0.0.0.0/0 for convenience in a lab environment; our connection is still secured by the mandatory use of SSH keys.
     *   **Rule 2: Allow Internal Communication**
         *   Click **CREATE FIREWALL RULE**.
         *   **Name:** `allow-internal-all`